Inferring Properties of the ISM from Supernova Remnant Size Distributions: Simulations

 Our modeling suggests that the range of densities is narrow; while this may seem peculiar, there may be underlying, theoretical explanations that we consider in the next section.
 Additionally, our narrow density distribution is empirically consistent with recent efforts by \citet{gat16}, who studied interactions between supernovae and the multi-phase ISM via FLASH hydrodynamic simulations.
 As part of this study, the authors calculated density statistics for two runs related to SN rates in different density environments.
 They reported a mean density $\bar{n}_{SN} \approx 0.07$ cm$^{-3}$ with standard deviation $\sigma_{SN} = 0.9$ for one run, and $\bar{n}_{SN} \approx 0.09$ cm$^{-3}$ with $\sigma_{SN} = 1.1$ for the other; their simulated results suggest that SNRs generally encounter low-density surrounding environments.
 This is also supported by \citet{kim16} who report that high-resolution models (via TIGRESS) produce large fractions of cluster SNe in low-density regions ($n < 0.1$ cm$^{-3}$).

-More recent observational analyses have consistent results, a notable example being \cite{sar16}.
-In their attempt to better understand delay time distributions associated with SNRs, they sought to model visibility times, thereby requiring an inference of environmental densities.
-The authors offered a different model of the ISM environment around type Ia and CCSN supernovae based upon SNR locations within a disk-like distribution.
-Though not strictly connected to the context of this paper, some of their results supplement our findings regarding the density variance.
-For their ISM model:
+Comparisons with \citet{sar16} yield mixed results.
+Though they do not report the inferred ISM density directly, they do report parameters of their model that go into modeling the density.
+In their attempt to better understand delay time distributions associated with SNRs, \citet{sar16} sought to model visibility times, thereby requiring an inference of environmental densities.
+However, rather than simply including the local density as a parameter, they model the density with a smooth disk-like distribution exponential:

+where $n_0$ is the volumetric density, $N_H$ the HI column density, $z$ the vertical height at which an SNR explodes in a given spatial location (in M33 for their purposes), and $z_0$ the scale height for a given galactic disk (again M33).
+Therefore, two parameters exist, which they effectively reduce to one by including the HI column density observations in their analysis.